moonbitlang/moonbit-docs/next/language/ffi-and-wasm-host.md

 After declaration, you can use foreign functions like regular functions.

 For multi-backend project, you may implement backend specific code in the files that ends with `.wasm.mbt` `.wasm-gc.mbt` and `.js.mbt`.
+Check out [link options](</toolchain/moon/package.md#link-options>) for details.

 You may also declare a foreign function that will be invoked upon a foreign object by using the foreign reference type like this: